Arthur151/ROMP/simple_romp/README.md

 ROMP only optional functions:
 ```
-# to smooth the results in webcam / video processing, add: (the smaller the smooth_coeff, the smoother)
+# to smooth the results in webcam / video processing, add: (the smaller the smooth_coeff (sc) is, the smoother the motion would be)
---temporal_optimize --smooth_coeff=3.
+-t -sc=3.

 # to use the onnx version of ROMP for faster inference, please add:
 --onnx